 Approach from the North.

 All small craft approaches lay of the South of the main shipping channel, so if coming from the North you will have to cross it.
 The recommended crossing point in a north-south direction is chosen because at this place the dredged channel is much narrower than farther eastwards, meaning less time crossing it.
 The crossing is shown clearly on the chart and is adjacent to the red can buoy Inner Ridge (Q.R).
+NB This differs from a crossing of a TSS in that they specify a track to be maintained whereas with a TSS the boat/ship's head should be at right angles to the TSS.
 From here the East/West going small craft track parallels the main shipping channel, and you can follow this in by keeping the red can buoyage on your starboard side.

 Approach from the South.